 The Azimuth Status Indicator is red, and a "Az Error" message is displayed, if data errors are detected from the azimuth pulse generator.
-Errors include lack of ARP or ACP data, improper ACP/ARP ratios, and improper rotation rates (high or low).
+Errors include lack of azimuth data, improper ACP/ARP ratios, and improper rotation rates (high or low).